eyerus21/Algorithm-week-two/README.md

 # Algorithm-week-two
-solution for algorithm week two
+solution for assignment of week two